terrabakky/documentation-api/ExternalId.md

 ## Get Organisation External ID

 This endpoint allows you to get your organisation's external ID.
+Note: The endpoint will return an error if no accounts have previously been added to the organisation.

 ##### Endpoints: